holyheld/hh-v1-sdk/README.md

 To off-ramp to a Holyheld account the following steps should be completed:
 1. Get settings and ensure that off-ramping is available using `getServerSettings` method.
-2. Check that selected holytag can off-ramp using `getTagInfoForTopUp` method.
+2. Check that selected wallet or holytag can transact using methods: `validateAddress` for a wallet or `getTagInfoForTopUp` for a $holytag.
 3. Provide two parameters: token and amount.
 4. Get binary data to pass as swap parameters using `convertTokenToEUR` or `convertEURToToken` methods.
 5. Call the `topup` method to execute the transaction.